tuxx/vivica-health-dashboard/README.md

 ### Single session only

 The server holds one Vivica session at a time.
-Logging in as a different account replaces it — run one instance per Vivica account (see [todo.md](./todo.md) for plans to support multiple concurrent sessions).
+Logging in as a different account replaces it — run one instance per Vivica account.

 ### Vivica API